Sprague-Grundy values and complexity for LCTR

 Combinatorial game theory is a large and growing field that includes in its scope a wide range of game types, generally focusing on two-player games in which both players have perfect information and there are no moves of chance.
 We restrict ourselves to two-player combinatorial games that end in finitely many moves.
 Every game ends in one of the two possible outcomes: one of the players wins, while the other loses.
 Under \emph{normal play}, the winner is the player who makes the last move, leaving their opponent with no move.
 Under \emph{misère} rules, the win condition is reversed.

 The main question in combinatorial game theory is, given some position and optimal play, which player has a winning strategy?
 An $\N$-position (winning position) is one in which the player whose turn it is can guarantee a win.
 The complementary positions are $\P$-positions (losing positions) in which the player that goes second can guarantee a win.
 The game is effectively solved if we can classify all of its positions as either $\N$ or $\P$.
-Sprague \cite{Spr35} and Grundy \cite{Gru39} introduced a method of quantifying game positions for normal play \emph{impartial} games, i.e., those in which both players have the same possible moves in each position.
+Sprague \cite{Spr35,Spr37} and Grundy \cite{Gru39} introduced a method of quantifying game positions for normal play \emph{impartial} games, i.e., those in which both players have the same possible moves in each position.
 These \emph{Sprague-Grundy values} are a generalization of winning and losing positions.